dereuromark/cakephp-sandbox/SETUP.md

 cakebox application add sandbox.local
 ```
 Then remove that folder in /Apps and instead clone the sandbox into it.
-Follow the same instructions and above and it all works.

 In this case the hosts entry would more look like:
 ```